 Using the Parent Menu Item as Toggle

-In the following example, pulled from WAI guidelines, the Space Bears link has submenu items.
-This link doesn't go to a location in itself.
-It acts as a trigger to open the drop down menu.
+In this example, the “Space Bears” link has submenu items.
+This link doesn't go to a location in itself — it acts as a trigger to open the drop-down menu.

-One disadvantage with this method is that it might not be obvious to a sighted keyboard user that a drop down menu is present.
-Someone could use the tab key to go all the way to Contact without discovering the Space Bears drop down menu.
+One disadvantage with this method is that it might not be obvious to a sighted keyboard user that a drop-down menu is present.
+Someone could use the tab key to go all the way to Contact without discovering the Space Bears drop-down menu.

 Using the Button as Toggle

-In this example from WAI, the top level menu item of Space Bears is linked to another page, so it can't toggle the drop down menu.
-Instead, the arrow button to the right of the link signals that a drop down menu is present.
-The button also has some hidden text for screen reader users to tell those people that the button toggles a drop down menu.
+In this example, the top-level menu item of “Space Bears” is linked to another page, so it can't toggle the drop-down menu.
+Instead, the arrow icon to the right of the link signals that a drop-down menu is present.
+The button also has some hidden text for screen reader users to tell those people that the button toggles a drop-down menu.

-Superfish Plugin for Creating Accessible Drop Down Menus
+Superfish Plugin for Creating Accessible Drop-Down Menus

 Superfish navigation can be horizontal, vertical, or nav-bar.
-You can also build multi-level drop down menus using Superfish, or use it to create mega menus.
+You can also build multi-level drop-down menus using Superfish, or use it to create mega menus.
 Here's an example of a Superfish navigation bar menu: